-In that case, I was talking about you being an affiliate for someone else’s products.
+In all of those cases, I mean being an affiliate for someone else’s products.
 But, of course, the reverse is also true: you can find people to market your products – including your courses – in exchange for a commission on any sales they make.

 On the surface, that sounds fantastic.
 After all, what’s not to like about other people selling your courses for you?

 Moreover, you may have noticed that most online course platforms include ways for you to set up affiliate programs.
-And most of the “gurus” out there are happy to tell you all about setting up “joint ventures” – their fancy word for affiliates – that will make you millions.
+And most of the “gurus” out there are happy to tell you all about setting up “joint ventures” – their fancy word for affiliate realtionships – that will make you millions.

 Problem is, it hardly ever turns out that way.